3dcitydb/3dcitydb-docs/source/intro/install-impexp.rst

    Installation wizard of Import/Export tool (Step 5).

-It is recommended to at least select the packages ‘\ *3D City Database*\ ’ and ‘\ *Documentation’*.
-The ‘\ *3D City Database*\ ’ package contains all Shell&SQL scripts that are required for setting up an instance of the 3D City Database on your spatial database system.
+It is recommended to at least select the package *3D City Database* that contains all Shell and SQL scripts required for setting up an instance of the 3D City Database on your spatial database system.
 Please refer to :numref:`3dcitydb_setup_schema_chapter` for a step-by-step guide on how to use the scripts.
-The package ‘\ *Sample CityGML and KML/COLLADA datasets*\ ’ contains license-free sample data that may be used in first tests.
+The package *Sample CityGML and KML/COLLADA datasets* contains license-free sample data that may be used in first tests.

-The option ‘\ *Plugins*\ ’ allows a user to install plugins for the Importer/Exporter, which add further functionality to the tool.
+The option *Plugins* installs plugins for the Importer/Exporter, which add further functionality to the tool.
 This release is shipped with the
 :doc:`Spreadsheet Generator Plugin <../impexp/plugins/spreadsheet>`